Quantifying Light-assisted Collisions in Optical Tweezers Across the Hyperfine Spectrum

 The two-body loss rate is defined as $\beta = \beta'VN(N-1)$ where $V=\left({4 \pi k_b T}/{m\bar{\omega}^2}\right)^{3 / 2}$ is the atomic volume with $\bar\omega=(\omega_r^2 \omega_a)^{1/3}$, and $N$ is the number of atoms \cite{kuppens2000loading}.
 We measure $\beta'$ by varying the collisional pulse duration and fitting the two-body decay profile with a Monte Carlo model (MC1) \cite{fuhrmanek2012light}.
 MC1 accounts for statistical contributions of the $2 \! \rightarrow\!1 $ pre-imaging pulse as well as single-atom heating rates that are measured via post-selection of data sets containing only one initial atom [Fig.~\ref{fig:experiment_diagram}(b)].
 The $80(6)$\% upper limit of atom-pair survival probability is set by the $2 \! \rightarrow\!
 1$ pre-imaging pulse, while the lower limit of 0.1-0.2 results from occasional $2\!\rightarrow\!1$ events driven by the LAC pulse or the imaging light.
 Both limits are accounted for in MC1, and found to be within the error bars in $\beta'$ (see Appendix \ref{tau_appndx}).
-All experimental errors represent a $1-\sigma$ equal-tailed Jeffrey's prior confidence interval \cite{brown2001interval} over 200 repetitions, approximately 75 of which contain exactly two atoms.
+Error bars in the atom-pair survival probability represent a $1-\sigma$ equal-tailed Jeffrey's prior confidence interval \cite{brown2001interval} over 200 repetitions, approximately 75 of which contain exactly two atoms.
+Error bars for $\beta$ include the corresponding uncertainty in $\beta^{\prime}$ and volume added in quadrature.

 Figure \ref{fig:beta_vs_detuning} shows two-body loss rates on a logarithmic (top) and linear (bottom) scale as a function of the LAC pulse detuning ($\Delta_{\mathrm{D1}},\Delta_{\mathrm{D2}}$) across the hyperfine transitions (\textit{i-v}) of the D1 (blue circles) and D2 (gold circles) lines of $^{87}\mathrm{Rb}$ (we omit the forbidden D2 $F=2 \rightarrow F'=0$ transition).
 The corresponding molecular photoassociation potentials $U_e(R)$ are calculated and plotted as a function of internuclear distance $R$, where each potential belongs to one of 14 molecular symmetries determined by the projection of total electronic and nuclear angular momentum along the internuclear axis \cite{jones2006ultracold}.
 To simplify our calculation, we ignore effects from rotation due to the small initial velocity of the atoms ($ \approx$ \SI{0.5}{cm/s}) and large interatomic distances at which collisions occur \cite{koch2012coherent}.